Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Locally primitive groups of tree automorphisms

 \section{Locally primitive groups of tree automorphisms}

+A group $G$ of permutations of a set $X$ is \defbold{quasi-primitive} if every non-trivial normal subgroup of $G$ acts transitively on $X$.

+A group $G$ of automorphisms of a locally finite tree $T$ is \textbf{locally quasi-primitive} if for every vertex $v$, the finite permutation group induced by the action of the stabiliser $G_v$ on the set $E(v)$ of edges emanating from $v$, is quasi-primitive.

 Groups of tree automorphisms provide an important source of examples of groups in the class $\sclass$.
-The fundamental work of Burger--Mozes \cite{BurgerMozes} has shown that the case where the action is locally quasi-primitive is especially rich and interesting; we recall that a group $G$ of automorphisms of a locally finite tree $T$ is \textbf{locally quasi-primitive} if for every vertex $v$, the finite permutation group induced by the action of the stabiliser $G_v$ on the set $E(v)$ of edges incident to $v$, is quasi-primitive.
+The fundamental work of Burger--Mozes \cite{BurgerMozes} has shown that the case where the action is locally quasi-primitive is especially rich and interesting.
 The goal of this appendix is to illustrate our results by specialising to that class.
 We first show that the only fixed points in the structure lattice are the trivial ones.

 \begin{prop} Let $T$ be a locally finite tree and $G \leq \Aut(T)$ be a closed edge-transitive subgroup which is locally quasi-primitive.
 If $G$ is topologically simple, then $\lnorm(G)^G = \{0, \infty\}$. \end{prop}